TDD-Solidity/CrowdDrop/eth/README.md

 npm start
 ```

-Then in the new promt that appears, migrate your contracts:
+Then in the new prompt that appears, migrate your contracts:
 ```
 migrate
 ```